-- blocks U.S.-based property of any entity that conducts a significant transaction for the "sale, supply, or transfer to Iran" of goods or services, or the transport or marketing, of the iron, steel, aluminum, and copper sectors of Iran; - authorizes the Secretary of the Treasury to bar from the U.S. financial system any foreign bank that conducts or facilitates a financial transaction for steel, steel products, copper, or copper products from Iran; - bars the entry into the United States of any person sanctioned under the order.
+- blocks U.S.-based property of any entity that conducts a significant transaction for the "sale, supply, or transfer to Iran" of goods or services, or the transport or marketing, of the iron, steel, aluminum, and copper sectors of Iran; - authorizes the Secretary of the Treasury to bar from the U.S. financial system any foreign bank that conducts a financial transaction for steel, steel products, copper, or copper products from Iran; - bars the entry into the United States of any person sanctioned under the order.

-Executive Order 13902 on the Construction, Mining, Manufacturing, and Textiles Sector (January 10.
-2020)
+Executive Order 13902 on the Construction, Mining, Manufacturing, and Textiles Sector

-On January 10, 2020, as a stated response to the Iranian missile strikes on an Iraqi air base used by U.S. forces several days earlier (Iran's response to the U.S. killing of IRGC-QF commander Qasem Soleimani), President Trump issued Executive Order 13902 expanding the Iranian economic sectors subject to specific U.S. sanctions.
-The order
+On January 10, 2020, as a stated response to the Iranian missile strikes on an Iraqi air base used by U.S. forces several days earlier (Iran's response to the U.S. killing of IRGC-QF commander Qasem Soleimani), President Trump issued Executive Order 13902 expanding the Iranian industrial sectors subject to U.S. sanctions.
+The order:

-• blocks U.S. based property of persons determined by the Administration to "operate in" or to have knowingly engaged in a "significant transaction" with the construction, mining, manufacturing, or textiles sectors of Iran's economy, "or any other sector of the Iranian economy as may be determined by the Secretary of the Treasury, in consultation with the Secretary of State."
+- Blocks U.S. based property of persons determined by the Administration to "operate in" or to have knowingly engaged in a significant transaction with the construction, mining, manufacturing, or textiles sectors of Iran's economy (such as the vibrant carpet industry), "or any other sector of the Iranian economy as may be determined by the Secretary of the Treasury, in consultation with the Secretary of State." - Blocks U.S. property of persons determined to have assisted (financed, supplied technology) persons sanctioned under the order. - Bars from the U.S. financial system any foreign bank that conducts transactions with these Iranian economic sectors or with persons that supplied goods or services to those sectors. - Persons sanctioned under the order are banned from travel to the United States.